jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 what is a folder?
 *********************************************************************************

-A `folder (directory)`_ is a container for files_.
+A `folder (directory)`_ is a box for files_.
 It helps organize things, just like a folder in a file cabinet is used to put files that belong together in one place.

 I keep every project I work on in its own `folder (directory)`_.
 All the code from this book is kept in a folder_ named ``pumping_python``